-The DAC5672A is a monolithic, dual-channel, 14-bit, high-speed DAC with on-chip voltage reference.
+The DAC5672 is a monolithic, dual-channel, 14-bit, high-speed digital-to-analog converter (DAC) with on-chip voltage reference.

-Operating with update rates of up to 275 MSPS, the DAC5672A offers exceptional dynamic performance, tight-gain, and offset matching characteristics that make it suitable in either I/Q baseband or direct IF communication applications.
+Operating with update rates of up to 200 MSPS, the DAC5672 offers exceptional dynamic performance, tight gain, and offset matching characteristics that make it suitable in either I/Q baseband or direct IF communication applications.

 Each DAC has a high-impedance, differential-current output, suitable for single-ended or differential analog-output configurations.
 External resistors allow scaling the full-scale output current for each DAC separately or together, typically between 2 mA and 20 mA.
-An accurate on-chip voltage reference is temperature-compensated and delivers a stable 1.2-V reference voltage.
+An accurate on-chip voltage reference is temperature compensated and delivers a stable 1.2-V reference voltage.
 Optionally, an external reference may be used.

-The DAC5672A has two, 14-bit, parallel input ports with separate clocks and data latches.
-For flexibility, the DAC5672A also supports multiplexed data for each DAC on one port when operating in the interleaved mode.
+The DAC5672 has two 14-bit parallel input ports with separate clocks and data latches.
+For flexibility, the DAC5672 also supports multiplexed data for each DAC on one port when operating in the interleaved mode.

-The DAC5672A has been specifically designed for a differential transformer-coupled output with a $50-\Omega$ doubly-terminated load.
+The DAC5672 has been specifically designed for a differential transformer-coupled output with a $50-\Omega$ doubly-terminated load.
 For a 20-mA full-scale output current, both a 4:1 impedance ratio (resulting in an output power of 4 dBm) and 1:1 impedance ratio transformer (-2 dBm output power) are supported.